Last Updated on August 7th, 2019

 You should thus also avoid conditioners.
 Although they are advertised as helpful, they often only serve to add chemicals to your hair.
 In fact, many respondents claim that their scalp acne disappeared less than a week after they took the conditioner out of their hair routine.
 If all else is failing thus far, give this a try.

-Tea tree oil is an excellent remedy for all kinds of skin conditions and acne, including scalp breakouts6.
+Tea tree oil is an excellent remedy for acne, including scalp breakouts6.
 Just drop a little bit of the oil into your shampoo and treat your hair with it.
-There are also shampoos with tea tree oil, which you might find at your local health store.
+There are also shampoos that already contain tea tree oil, which you can find at your local health store.

 Salicylic acid may be the best known treatment for acne.
 This acid serves to do away with various kinds of bacteria and dirt which may be stuck on your skin.
 As it is germs that cause acne, salicylic acid is our most efficient cure for pimples7.
 Opt for a shampoo with this ingredient, or any sort of hair mask that contains it.